 As the process is happening, the heat from the surrounding air is removed.
-This heat separates the molecules of the liquid and turn them into gas.
+This heat separates the molecules of the liquid and turns them into gas.
 The metal fins located on the evaporator acts to exchange thermal energy with the air in the surroundings.

 From the evaporator, the refrigerant becomes a low-pressure cooled gas and the process is repeated when the gas returns to the compressor.
 The fan that is connected to the evaporator circulates the air inside the home and over the evaporator’s fins.

 If your air conditioner is an HVAC system, the air is sucked into the ducts through the vent.
 The sucked air cools the gas in the evaporator.
 When the heat is removed it is cooled and the ducts send the cooled air back into the home.
 The air conditioning system also has a dehumidifier, which removes the excess moisture in the air to prevent mold and mildew buildup.

 The process is repeated until your home or office interior reaches the temperature you desire.
 Your air conditioning system has a thermostat.
 When it senses that the desired temperature inside the home or office is reached, it automatically shuts off the air conditioner.
 Once the room’s temperature goes higher, the thermostat restarts the air conditioner and the cooling process is repeated.